 - Lockdown Browser: If you've installed our custom Respondus Lockdown browser, you can toggle this feature on to prevent students from using any other programs or browser tabs until they've submitted their assessment.
 Learn more HERE.

 - Timed Test: When timed test is selected, it will require you to enter the number of minutes that students will have for the assessment.
-After starting the assessment, students will have to complete the assessment within the allotted time.
+After starting the assessment, students will have to complete the assessment within the allotted time. *note - if the student is still working on the assessment when time is up, their assessment will be automatically saved and submitted.

 - Randomize Questions: This will randomly mix the order of the assessment questions for each student that takes the assessment.